 However, the lift in share price that share repurchases provide is not based on improvements in the underlying performance of the company.

-In addition, the use of surplus cash to buy back shares can add to the volatility of the share price, make executive stock options more expensive to the company or allow a company to pay greenmail. (see "Greenmail", page 26) Furthermore, if a company uses a per-share measure of executive performance, such as earnings per share, for determining executives' bonuses, share repurchases will inflate the company's per-share performance, giving executives unearned bonus.
+In addition, the use of surplus cash to buy back shares can add to the volatility of the share price, make executive stock options more expensive to the company or allow a company to pay greenmail. (see "Greenmail", page 27) Furthermore, if a company uses a per-share measure of executive performance, such as earnings per share, for determining executives' bonuses, share repurchases will inflate the company's per-share performance, giving executives an unearned bonus.

-- [The fund] will assess share buybacks case by case for their effect on the long-term performance of the company and its stakeholders. - [The fund] will vote against proposals to repurchase shares if the company uses per-share measures of executive performance in its executive compensation plans. - Vote against proposals to repurchase shares if the number of shares to be repurchased is more than 10% of the total shares outstanding, if the buyback premium is more than 10% above the current share price, or if the company does not specify the quantity or maximum price of shares to be repurchased. - [The fund] will vote against proposals to amend a company's bylaws to permit the company to repurchase its own shares without shareholder approval. - [The fund] will vote against proposals to repurchase shares if the repurchases could be made using derivatives.
+- Assess share buybacks case by case for their effect on the long-term performance of the company and its stakeholders. - Vote against proposals to repurchase shares if the company uses per-share measures of executive performance in its executive compensation plans. - Vote against proposals to repurchase shares if the number of shares to be repurchased is more than 10% of the total shares outstanding, if the buyback premium is more than 10% above the current share price, or if the company does not specify the quantity or maximum price of shares to be repurchased. - Vote against proposals to amend a company's bylaws to permit the company to repurchase its own shares without shareholder approval. - Vote against proposals to repurchase shares if the repurchases could be made using derivatives. - Vote against proposals to cancel shares if the company does not provide valid reasons.